Code-Institute-Submissions/ugly-mugs-e-commerce/README.md

 The shopper gets the benefit of buying that ugly mug that they love.
 The shopper gets the benefit of a seamless and secure shopping experience with control of their shopping with e-mail confirmations etc.
 The site user can easily register an account and view all purchase history and information about the user.
-The store owner can add, edit and delete products.
+The store owner can add, edit and delete mugs.

 ---

 ### Scope

+The first release of the website will be simple as much functionality is not needed yet as there only will be 1 mug available on the site.
+For the projects sake I added a mugs view with pagination which I can build upon later on when filtering and search functions are needed.

 A shopper can view the website on any device including mobile, tablet, desktop.
-A shopper can view products and product details before adding it to the cart.
+A shopper can view mugs and mug details before adding it to the cart.
-A shopper can add, edit and delete products to and from the cart.
+A shopper can add, edit and delete mugs to and from the cart.
 A shopper can find purchase history and orders.
 A shopper can register and edit an account including shipping and billing details.
 A shopper can filter mugs on years / months.
 A shopper can log in and out of the account.
 A shopper can navigate easily and make safe purchases.
 A shopper can't make purchases that are empty and submit forms that doesn't meet all the requirements.
-A store owner can manage products in the backend via staff login.
+A store owner can manage mugs in the backend via staff login.

 Future releases may introduce:
 More interaction with the shoppers and how they can utilize the website (e.g search function when required).
 Use data in fun and valueable ways for the shoppers and the store owners.
 Ex. show how many mugs each edition sold for.
-Introduce more products and methods to purchase the products e.g introduce subscriptions.
+Introduce more mugs and methods to purchase the mugs e.g introduce subscriptions.
+Add functionality for register with social media account.
+Overall improvements to each part of the website.

 ---